-2018 RATES
+2025 RATES

-The cost including meals for one adult ranges from an off-peak low of \$111 per night, in an 8-person cottage; to a peak-season high of \$248 per night, in a 2-person cottage.
-All cottages have a private dock on Squam Lake, a fireplace, a screened in porch and an old-fashioned icebox.
-Included in our Full American Plan is lodging, all meals, daily housekeeping, organized activities and use of recreational facilities including clay tennis courts, basketball court and ball field.
-During peak season, reservations are made on a weekly basis for cottages and on a daily basis for lodges.
-During off-peak season, cottages may be rented for less than a week.
+All cottages enjoy a private dock on Squam Lake, a fireplace, a screened-in porch, and an old-fashioned icebox.
+Our Full American Plan includes lodging, all meals, daily housekeeping, organized activities, and use of recreational facilities, including eight clay tennis courts, three pickleball courts, a basketball court, and a ball field.
+During peak season, reservations are made on a weekly basis for cottages.
+Cottages may be rented for less than a week during off-peak season, subject to a three-night minimum stay.
+Lodge rooms require a two-night minimum stay throughout the full season.
+There are no additional service charges.
 Gratuities are not required, but guests are welcome to reward employees for exceptional service.

-COTTAGE RATES (Season runs June 1 - September 15)
+COTTAGE RATES (Season runs May 29 - September 12)

-Peak Season Rates apply from June 30 - August 24.
+Peak Season Rates apply from June 21 - August 30.